hackclub/sinerider/README.md

 A virtually infinite landscape of refined, evocative, ever-improving titles have appeared since the creation of Pong, over 50 years ago, intermingling with every other entertainment medium in an industry now bigger than Hollywood.
 Why have game designers had such comparatively weak influence on the world of education?
 Could the thesis of educational gaming be wrong after all?
 We don't believe so.

-**We the students contend that educational games fail to deliver because the incentives of this market sector contradict the very nature of what a game should be.**
+**We contend that educational games fail to deliver because the incentives of this market sector contradict the very nature of what a game should be.**

 Educational institutions demand uniform instruction along a well-defined linear curriculum-and they want a randomized controlled longitudinal study to affirm that your product will yield a 3% bump in standardized test scores.
 But games are fundamentally voluntary pursuits, moreso even than books or movies.
 The simple paradox of institutionally-mandated play undermines the most basic needs of an effective game.